-During the Accounting Period, the United States and Global markets experienced significant volatility negatively impacted by world-wide supply and inflationary pressures due to the Coronavirus pandemic, geopolitical uncertainty, and the Federal Reserve's tightening monetary policies.
-Overall performance during the Accounting Period was positive, however, with material declines at times during the Accounting Period, significantly offset by strong gains towards the end of the Accounting Period.
+During the Accounting Period and thereafter, the United States and Global markets experienced significant volatility negatively impacted by world-wide supply and inflationary pressures due to geopolitical and international economic and trade uncertainty and the changing expectations of the Federal Reserve's monetary policies.
+Overall performance during the Accounting Period was positive, however, with material declines at times during the Accounting Period, significantly offset by strong gains at times during the Accounting Period.